- As low as $150/Night

 - 1 Bathrooms

 - Private vacation home

 Spectacular Vintage Airstream Travel Trailer set up for your vacation enjoyment.
-Located in Striking Beaufort SC, this vacation rental is less than 3 miles from Historic Downtown Beaufort, Parris Island, Beaufort MCAS and is close to Stunning Beaches and Hunting Island State Park!
+Located in Beautiful Beaufort SC, this vacation rental is less than 3 miles from Historic Downtown Beaufort, Parris Island, Beaufort MCAS and is close to Stunning Beaches and Hunting Island State Park!
 This well maintained Airstream is 34’ in length, sleeps up to 3.5 humans, has an eat in kitchen, twin beds in the master, sleeper couch in the living area and dinette also converts to twin.
 Grille and outdoor fire pit onsite!